 Finally, we apply occlusion by calculating the element-wise product to the integrated mask $\hat{\Omega}_i$ and the input video $V$, i.e. $\hat{\Omega}_i \odot V$.
 Then, we input the occluded video into a classification model and measure the output score of the target class.
-We estimate that the occluded regions are important for the classification if the output score becomes low compared with the original output score.
-With reference to ~\cite{rise}, the visualization map $S$ is given as the weighted sum of the mask $\hat{\Omega}_i$ with weights by the output score $f(\hat{\Omega}_i \odot V)$ as follows:
+We estimate that the occluded regions are important for the classification if the output score becomes low.
+With reference to ~\cite{rise}, the visualization map $S$ is given as the weighted sum of the mask $\hat{\Omega}_i$, where the weights are defined with the output score $f(\hat{\Omega}_i \odot V)$, as follows:

 where $f$ is a classification model.